raydipanwita/Database/sql_bites/02_using_psql.md

 createdb music_library
 ```

+_Here, we're using a PostgreSQL command which you'd pronounce "create db", where "db" is short for database._

 ## Importing the seed data

-You've created a database, but it is empty for now, without any table.
+You've created a database, but it is empty for now, without any table(s).

 In the following sections, you will work using seed data provided by us, with
 tables that have already been created.
 All the needed SQL is in the file